Finkch/resume/resume.md

 **University of British Columbia** | GPA 3.90

 * Bachelor of Science in Physics and Computer Science
-* Dean's List honoree on multiple occasions
-* Former executive of UBC-O's Astronomy Club
+* Dean's List honoree on multiple occasions and former executive of UBC-O's Astronomy Club

 ***